marioballano/emudore/README.md

 # License

-I don't think anybody would ever dare to use this for an actual useful purpose, but just in case, the project is licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0)
+I don't think anybody will ever dare to use this for an actual useful purpose, but just in case, the project is licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0)